 People use Pinterest more than many other social networks to be inspired.
 It is where people go to plan for future things, not comment about what they are currently doing.

-From wedding plans, ideas, cooking recipe, house interior designs, to powerful quotes DIY art tips.
-Pinterest users strongly connect with emotional and imaginative contents.
+From wedding plans, ideas, cooking recipes, house interior designs, to powerful quotes DIY art tips.
+Pinterest users strongly connect with emotional and imaginative content.

 According to a study by Millboard brown Digital and Pinterest, 74% of pinners view Pinterest as a tool to help them plan for the future, and 67% of pinners will experience a significant life event within 6 months.